A unit-level small area model with misclassified covariates: Ethiopia DHS data application

-\citet{DHS} employed a logistic regression to identify the determinants of women's chronic energy deficiency based on Ethiopia DHS data from 2000 and 2005.
-They investigated age, marital status, religion, occupation, education, wealth index (a composite measure of a household's cumulative living standard), and region of residence as potential determinants of women's undernutrition.
-They highlighted rural-urban and regional disparities in women's nutritional status. \citet{DHS2} analyzed Ethiopia 2000, 2005 and 2011 DHS data with focus on underweight and overweight in Addis Ababa.
-They used a logistic regression model to estimate the strength of association between women underweight status and demographic and socio-economic variables.
-They concluded that women's age and proxies of socio-economic status (i.e. household wealth index quintile, educational attainment) were positively associated with being underweight.
-Noticing a persisting social male dominance in Ethiopia, \citet{DHS3} investigated the link between malnutrition and women's social role based on the 2000 Ethiopia DHS data.
-Woman empowerment was captured by several DHS variables regarding women's participation in specific household's decisions; other proxies for women's decision-making autonomy were educational attainment, occupational status, and household property possessions.
-Women's decision-making autonomy was found to be one of the most important determinants of malnutrition, whereas not significant effects for most of the proxy variables were obtained.
-The literature just described employed standard logistic regression models.
-Being interested in investigating the possible regional differences in BMI levels, we consider a unit-level small area model with area-specific random effects.
-The model exploits the relationship between women's BMI and the following covariates: area of residence (urban vs rural centres), wealth index, education, and age.
+Following the previous literature, we consider a unit-level small area model with area-specific random effects that capture the possible regional differences in BMI levels.
+This allows us to estimate BMI levels at the area level, as well as to assess the covariates' effects on BMI.
+The model exploits the relationship between women's BMI and the following covariates: area of residence (urban vs rural centres), wealth index, educational attainment (with three categories: primary, secondary, higher education), number of children ever born (parity) and age.
 We notice that the wealth index is built on the survey data through a complex procedure which makes it a variable subject to several sources of error.
-The wealth index is built from from sample information on asset ownership, housing characteristics and water and sanitation facilities; it is obtained via a three-step procedure, based on principal components analysis, designed to take better account of urban-rural differences in scores and indicators of wealth \citep{wealth:ind,EDHS}.
+The wealth index is \silvia{indeed} built from information on asset ownership, housing characteristics and water and sanitation facilities; it is obtained via a three-step procedure, based on principal components analysis, designed to take better account of urban-rural differences in scores and indicators of wealth \citep{wealth:ind,EDHS}.
 National-level wealth quintiles (from lowest to highest) are obtained by assigning the household score to each {\em de jure} household member, ranking each person in the population by his or her score, and then dividing the ranking into five equal categories, each comprising 20 percent of the population.
 By consequence, we treat the wealth index quintile as a categorical covariate subject to misclassification.
 Among regions, the wealth quintile distribution varies greatly.
-A relatively high percentage of the population in the most urbanized regions is in the highest wealth quintile, while a significant proportion of the population in the more rural regions is in the lowest wealth quintile, as in Affar (57 percent), Somali (44 percent), and Gambela (35 percent).
+A relatively high percentage of the population in the most urbanized regions is in the highest wealth quintile, while a significant proportion of the population in the more rural regions is in the lowest quintile, as in Affar (57\%), Somali (44\%), and Gambela (35\%).

 We also consider age, being self reported, as a continuous variable observed with error.